EmaroLab/fuzzy_sit/README.md

 #### 6. `MonteCarlo`
 Is a preliminary simulation based on a Montecarlo approach to reconstruct a scene given its learned category.
+This example is not in a stable version.

 #### 7. `ComputationComplexity`
-Is a simulation to log the SIT computation complexity for later evaluations.
+Is a simulation to log the SIT computation complexity to be later evaluated.

 You can run the computation complexity test with the command
 ```sh